Love Takes Wing: Reception

 The premiere of Love Takes Wing was moderately successful for Hallmark Channel, delivering a solid showing among demo ratings and deliveries, particularly among female viewers.
 The original movie ranked in the top five for selected demographics, and ranked as the second-highest-rated ad-supported cable movie of the day and week delivering a 2.4 household rating with 2.1 million homes, over 2.8 million total viewers and 3.9 million unduplicated viewers.
 This performance helped the network rank #2 for the night with a 2.0 household rating.
+Robert Bell of Exclaim! found the film to be "pedestrian, cheap and linguistically repetitive".
+He thought that although it had a more somber premise, the film would be enjoyed by church-attending moms and their daughters.
+The Dove Foundation lauded the film for providing numerous teachings about compassion, faith, and love.
+DVD Talk's Paul Mavis criticized the actors' performances and said the film had "a left-over plot" that is "poorly executed".